kkaefer/medium/README.md

 **medium** is a IRC to Jabber Multi-user-chat gateway.
 It is designed to allow you to use your IRC client to participate in Jabber MUC rooms ("groupchat").
 One-to-one chat to users in the Jabber MUC room is also possible.
 Regular Jabber messages to regular users and a roster is not supported.

-It *exclusively* supports encrypted connections, both to the Jabber server and to the IRC client.
+It supports encrypted connections, both to the Jabber server and to the IRC client.
 It also expects the IRC client to support UTF-8 encoded room names, nicknames etc.

 This code is still in alpha; there is barely any error handling and sometimes the gateway crashes when it encounters an unimplemented feature.

 ## Installation

 To install, you need [ndistro](https://github.com/visionmedia/ndistro).
 Type `cd /usr/local/bin && curl https://github.com/visionmedia/ndistro/raw/master/install | sh`.
-Then type `ndistro` in the root directory, change some values in `settings.js` and run the gateway with `bin/node medium.js`.
+Change to the root directory of medium, then type `ndistro`.
+Change some values in `settings.js` and run the gateway with `bin/node medium.js`.

 ## Configuration